PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 There's also many different ways to go about it with a cloud provider, as explained in the link above.
 But the problem with all of those options is that eventually... you're going to run into some costs.

-Lightsail is about minimum £3.50 a month...
+Running wordpress on Lightsail is about minimum £3.50 a month...
 EC2 is going to be at least £5...
 Cloudfront and S3 is **very** cheap... but still not as cheap as free.

 However, you do get many pros with the latter method.
    1. You can get an SSl certificate for your custom domain.